amandavarella/ApiTestFramework/README.md

 So now its time to create some test data

-# STEP 3 : Create Test data
+# Step 3 : Create Test data

 1. To create test data copy following methods in `support->helper.rb`